Here we are going to cover the basics to get you started with BattleGrid Champions

 Each player will take their turns giving commands to each of their Champions until only one players' Champions remain.

 A deck in BattleGrid Champions can have up to 4 copies of any Card, unless the Card says otherwise.

-Decks must have at least 48 cards total to be playable.
+Decks should have at least 40 cards total to be playable.

-When building your Deck you will want to keep in mind the Champion Types you will need to pull off your Strategy.
+When building your Deck you will want to keep in mind the Champion you will want to Draft to pull off your Strategy.

 When a Card has been used it is put into the Discard Pile.

 Actions are always played on one of your Champions, you may not directly play Cards on your Opponents' Champions

 Actions are one time Abilities that Champions can use per the card text.

 Actions are only playable during your turn, and not during the Reaction Stack.